cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 ---

-## Core takeaways
+## Core Takeaways

-Each layer of RAG architecture solves a distinct problem.
-Clarity about which problem the team is solving determines architectural success.
+Each RAG layer solves a different problem.
+Architecture quality depends on matching the layer to the job.

-**RAG** solves "Can I find the relevant information?" **Agentic RAG** solves "How do I find it systematically when the path is complex?" **Risk-first systems** solve "When should the system stay silent or escalate instead of searching?"
+**RAG** solves retrieval of relevant information. **Agentic RAG** solves systematic retrieval for complex paths. **Risk-first systems** solve abstention and escalation under uncertainty.

-The durable investment is in first principles: understanding when retrieval is the right tool, when reasoning should take over, and when the honest answer is "I don't have confident information right now."
-Teams that grasp those foundations can navigate whatever the next generation of RAG looks like.
+The durable investment is first-principles system design: when retrieval is enough, when reasoning should take over, and when escalation is required.

-The design principle I keep returning to: RAG remains a sharp tool when scoped correctly.
-Risk spikes when teams treat it as a universal solution.
-The mark of a mature AI system is knowing when to surface uncertainty instead of hiding it behind a plausible-sounding response.
+RAG is a strong tool with clear boundaries.
+Reliability improves when those boundaries are explicit in architecture, routing logic, and evaluation metrics.